laszlocph/gimlet-docs/docs/developers/deploy.md

 ![Deploy](./deploy.png)

-Pick the latest commit from the commit list and in the hamburger menu on the right side click `Deploy to staging`.
+Pick the any commit from the commit list and in the hamburger menu on the right side click `Deploy to staging`
-Given that you configured the *staging* environment in the previous step.
+- given that you configured the *staging* environment in the previous step.

 !!! note ""

-    Please note that the ad-hoc deploy button will only be displayed if you have a Docker image built already for the given commit.
+    Please note that the ad-hoc deploy will only succeed if you have a Docker image built already for the given commit.

     Revisit the *Image name* and *Image tag* fields in the [Set mandatory fields](#set-the-mandatory-fields) section to see what you configured.
     Jump to the [Deployment workflows](deploy-workflows.md) guide for more information on CI and Gimlet interplay.